-When re-injected, these platelets release a multitude of growth factors that initiate a flood of healing cells – including regenerative stem cells.
+When re-injected, these platelets release a multitude of growth factors that initiate a flood of healing cells – including regenerative cells.
 This kicks your body’s healing response into overdrive, helping you heal through your own biologics.

 Three Components Necessary For Healing

 We can use a variety of orthobiologics to take full advantage of different healing properties.
 These tissues are processed on-site and re-implanted on the same day.
 Typically, you are in the office for one to three hours.

 For years, the conventional wisdom has been that inflammation is bad – and that you should do everything possible to avoid it.
 The medical establishment has reinforced the importance of reducing inflammation and relied on the liberal use of non-steroid anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen, or steroids, to battle this natural bodily response.